-Contract Type is a term to describe the contract to care relationship between Hospital A and Hospital B and demonstrates the patient's care journey.
-To define the contracted care arrangements between the contracting and contracted health services, five different contract types have been identified as shown in Table 1.
+Contract Type is a term to describe the contracted care relationship between Hospital A and Hospital B and demonstrates the patient's care journey.
+To define the contracted care arrangements between the contracting arrangements racted health services, five different contract types have been pentified as shown in Table 1.